 Since 2010, Vancouver First Aid has remained the top-tier training provider for first aid, cardiopulmonary resuscitation (CPR), and automated external defibrillation (AED) classes all over the Vancouver Lower Mainland.
-Courses are available in down-town, Richmond, Burnaby, Coquitlam, Delta and Surrey.
-Classes are all overseen by workplace and academic approved certified instructors so you’re sure to get the best training possible.
-Instructors are fun, experienced and provide a learning experience that cater to a wide range of learning methods.
+Courses are available in downtown, Richmond, Burnaby, Coquitlam, Delta, and Surrey.
+Classes are all overseen by workplace and academic-approved certified instructors so you’re sure to get the best training possible.
+Instructors are fun and experienced and provide a learning experience that caters to a wide range of learning methods.
 Participants will learn with hands-on training without significant time spent on lectures.
-A wide range of resume enhancing courses are available including on-line WHMIS and TDG courses.
+A wide range of resume-enhancing courses is available including online WHMIS and TDG courses.
 Food safe level 1 and 2 classes are also available.
 Registration can be completed on our “register” page or you can use the contact information available on this page.
-Learn to help victims of serious injuries and medical emergencies by enrolling in first aid training in Vancouver today.
+Learn to help victims of severe injuries and medical emergencies by enrolling in first aid training in Vancouver today.

 Enrolment and registration

 Registration for any course can be completed using the following details

 You may also send an e-mail to [email protected] if you have any inquiries regarding enrolment or offered classes and schedules.

 Most Competitive Fees in the Lower Mainland

 Vancouver First Aid offers potential trainees the most competitive rates for all its first aid instructional classes.
 All course rates are inclusive of taxes, certificates, St Mark James registration fees, and training manuals and equipment.

 - Standard first aid, CPR, and AED – 130.00

 - Emergency first aid, CPR, and AED – 75.00